Coconut Grove: History

 Several waves of immigration established Coconut Grove, the first in 1825, when the Cape Florida lighthouse went into operation, kept by John Dubose.
-The settlers primarily came from the Northeastern United States, in addition to British and Bahamian immigrants.
+The settlers primarily came from the Northeastern United States, in addition to Britain and the Bahamas.
 They included sailors, naturalists, and artists.
 Many Black Bahamian immigrants were hired to construct the historical landmarks in and around Coconut Grove.
 They were believed to be the only people capable of withstanding the extreme heat and humidity, as well as the large mosquito population.

-Dr. Horace P. Porter is credited for coming up with the name when, in 1873, he rented a home from Edmond D. Beasley's widow, who homesteaded 160 acres of bay-front property.
-He lived there for only a year, but during that time, he established a post office which he named “Coconut Grove.”
+Horace P. Porter is credited for coming up with the name when, in 1873, he rented a home from Edmond D. Beasley's widow, who homesteaded 160 acres of bay-front property.
+Porter lived there for only a year, but during that time he established a post office he named "Coconut Grove".

-The first hotel on the South Florida mainland was located in Coconut Grove.
-Called the Bay View Inn (later known as the Peacock Inn), it was built in 1882 on the site of present-day Peacock Park by English immigrants Isabella and Charles Peacock, who had been the owners of a wholesale meat business in London.
+The first hotel on the South Florida mainland was in Coconut Grove.
+Called the Bay View Inn (later renamed the Peacock Inn), it was built in 1882 on the site of present-day Peacock Park by English immigrants Isabella and Charles Peacock, who had owned a wholesale meat business in London.
 Coconut Grove's first Black settlement, in the 1880s, was established by Bahamian laborers who worked at the Peacock Inn.
 The Barnacle Historic State Park is the oldest house in Miami-Dade County still standing in its original location.
-It was built in 1891, and was home to Ralph Middleton Munroe, also known as "The Commodore" for being the first commodore and founder of the Biscayne Bay Yacht Club, an American yacht designer, and early resident of Coconut Grove.
+It was built in 1891, and was home to yacht designer Ralph Middleton Munroe, also known as "The Commodore" for being the first commodore and founder of the Biscayne Bay Yacht Club.

-Formerly an independent city, Coconut Grove was annexed by the city of Miami in 1925.
+Formerly an independent city, Coconut Grove was annexed by Miami in 1925.
 In the 1960s, bay-shore Coconut Grove served as the center of South Florida's youth countercultural movement, notably hosting several love-ins and concerts (including a now-infamous Doors concert at Dinner Key Auditorium) during the latter part of the decade.
-The Bahamian community continued to grow in Coconut Grove through the 1970s.
+The Bahamian community grew in Coconut Grove through the 1970s.

 A surge of commercial development in Coconut Grove was driven by the construction of three major residential complexes during the late 1970s and early 1980s: Yacht Harbour Condominiums in 1975; Grove Isle, a condominium, club, and hotel complex, in 1979; and L'Hermitage in 1980.
 This was followed by the opening of 2575 S. Bayshore Drive in 1982 and the 1983 opening of Grove Towers.
 Further development was proposed for Grove Isle in 2013.